The following Tax practice note provides comprehensive and up to date legal information covering:

 If an exemption from stamp duty applies, a document (ie an instrument of transfer) which would otherwise be subject to UK stamp duty is exempt from such duty.
 This Practice Note outlines the key exemptions and reliefs from stamp duty.

 HMRC's guidance on stamp duty and stamp duty reserve tax (SDRT) is found in the Stamp Taxes on Shares Manual (STSM).
 The STSM replaced the old Stamp Taxes Manual.
-This manual contains guidance not just on shares but also on other types of securities.
-The old Stamp Taxes Manual is still available online as a PDF document (for which, click here).
-Some of the content in the STSM is the same or similar to what was in the old Stamp Taxes Manual.
+Despite its name, the STSM contains stamp tax guidance not just on shares but also on other types of securities.
+The old Stamp Taxes Manual is still available online as a PDF document (for which, click here), but note that it was last updated in 2001.

 The key exemptions include: